babashka/sci/API.md

 # Table of contents
 -  sci.async
-    -  eval-string*:
+    -  eval-string*
-    -  last-ns:
+    -  last-ns
-    -  handle-libspecs:
+    -  handle-libspecs
-    -  eval-ns-form:
+    -  eval-ns-form
-    -  eval-string*:
+    -  eval-string*
 -  sci.core
     -  new-var:  - Returns a new sci var.
     -  new-dynamic-var:  - Same as new-var but adds :dynamic true to meta.